Case study · Murcia, primary care

 Extension to all primary care

-The Murcia Health Service announces that every health centre and clinic in the Region will carry NaviLens signage, with a common implementation guide.
+The Murcia Health Service announces that every health center and clinic in the Region will carry NaviLens signage, with a common implementation guide.

 § Results